D.A.R.B. Insurance Services, Inc.

 What is a Loss Payee?

-Often times a mortgagee and/or lender may have an insurable interest in
+Often times a mortgagee and/or lender may have an insurable interest in an

-an insured property.
+insured property.
 The Mortgage Condition, or Loss Payable Condition,

 specifies the rights and duties of the Loss Payee under the policy.
 For

-example, if a named insured fails to file a proof of loss, the mortgagee
+example, if a named insured fails to file a proof of loss, the mortgagee must

-the insured fails to do so.
+insured fails to do so.

 What is a Bailee?